 to conduct, and complete in time for WRC-11, the appropriate technical, operational and regulatory studies leading to technical and procedural recommendations to the Conference enabling it to decide whether a global primary allocation for the radiodetermination-satellite service in the frequency band 2 483.5-2 500 MHz (space-to-Earth) is compatible with other services in the band,

-Preliminary CEPT position
+[Preliminary] CEPT position

 CEPT supports the extension of this existing Region 2 primary and Region 1 / Region 3 secondary RDSS allocations to become a global primary allocation provided that existing or new regulatory means ensure the protection of other services in the band and in adjacent bands.
+Studies suggest this is possible.

 For the new global RDSS allocation No. 4.10 would not apply.

 CEPT also supports that RDSS should be subject to a coordination threshold level of -129 dBW/m²/MHz enabling the protection of the existing services, except the RLS.
-For the protection of RLS, another mechanism, similar to the one contained in RR No. 5.399 (i.e. based on non claiming protection nor causing harmful interference) should be considered.
+For the protection of RLS, another mechanism, similar to the one contained in RR No. 5.399 (i.e. based on RDSS not claiming protection, nor causing harmful interference) should be considered.

 However, upgrading the allocation status of the RDSS will break the existing regulation between the RDSS and the radiolocation service in Region 1 (see No. 5.399) and also, in some countries of Region 3, where RDSS does not yet have primary status (RDSS shall not cause harmful interference, nor claim protection from RLS).
 Regulatory provisions are needed on this particular point in order to keep the current status for the countries using Radiolocation in Region 1.
 In the case of Region 1, CEPT supports the upgrade of the radiolocation service to be primary in some countries of Region 1, keeping No. 5.399 for these countries.
 Other services (Fixed, Mobile and Mobile-Satellite) will not be impacted by the upgrade of the Radiolocation.

-However, upgrading the allocation status of the RDSS will break the existing regulation between the existing RDSS and the other services in Region 3.
-Regulatory provisions are needed on this particular point in order to keep the current status of the existing RDSS systems after the global upgrade allocation in this band in Region 3
+Upgrading the allocation status of the RDSS will also break the existing regulation between the existing RDSS and the other services in Region 3.
+Regulatory provisions are needed on this particular point in order to keep the current status of the existing RDSS systems after the global upgrade allocation in this band in Region 3; suitable proposals are made in the ECP.

 Background

-CEPT proposed and drove this issue for inclusion on the WRC-12 agenda at the request of the European Galileo system, and was supported by the European Commission.
+CEPT proposed and drove this issue for inclusion on the WRC-12 agenda at the request of the European Commission for the Galileo system .
 It is intended to facilitate new navigation signals for next generation Galileo in a frequency band, which because of its proximity to the mobile service allocations above 2.5GHz, may offer attractive synergies with terrestrial mobile systems due to improved antenna efficiencies and use of shared hardware not possible with other RNSS bands.

 RDSS space-to-Earth allocations usually have a corresponding Earth-to-space allocation to enable two-way radio determination.
 In Region 2 and 3, the paired uplink is at 1.6GHz.
-However, there is no requirement for an Earth-to-space allocation linked to this agenda item and Galileo and CEPT does not seek one.
+However, there is no requirement for an Earth-to-space allocation linked to this agenda item and the European Commission (Galileo) and CEPT do not seek one.
 RNSS is a subset of RDSS and Galileo would plan to use the global RDSS allocation at 2.5GHz in effect as an RNSS allocation.

 The Table of Frequency Allocations and the relevant footnotes for the band 2 483.5-2 500 MHz are as follows: